-New DFS players to DraftKings.com can use our exclusive link and get a free entry into a fantasy contest where you can win real money.
+New DFS players at DraftKings.com can use our exclusive link and get $20 free (on minimum $5 deposit) for real money DFS games.

 You may also be entitled to additional bonuses when you sign up and deposit for the first time at DraftKings.